4280 Kearney Street

 Services provided include individual assessments, case management services, Cognitive Behavioral Treatment (CBT) groups, substance abuse treatment, mental health treatment, education services, family services, and reentry services.

 The goal of the program is to provide an intensive treatment program that will assist residents in their reentry, lead a crime-free lifestyle and gain social and personal skills which lead them to healthy living for themselves and their families.

 - Must be approved sponsor or have an approved special visit request

 - All children must be supervised by approved sponsor

-- Residents may receive drop-off’s/pick up’s during this time (any drop off’s/pick up’s outside of these hours must be pre-approved)
+- Residents may receive drop-off’s/pick up’s during this time (all drop off’s/pick up’s must be pre-approved)